3rd-Eden/gjallarhorn/README.md

   - `retries` Set the amount of retries per spawned process.
 This allows you to bump, or just completely disable them.
   - `timeout` A custom timeout instead of defaulting to the global timeout.
-  - `message` A custom function to handle the messages that we receive from the child processes.
-The function will receive the messages as first argument.
+  - `message` A custom function (`function (msg, round)`) to handle the messages received from child processes.
+The function will receive the messages as first argument and the round that child is a part of as the second argument.
 - `fn` A completion callback which will be called using the error first callback pattern.
 The second argument that this function receives is an array of `messages` that we're received from the child process.